generative-drawing/generative-drawing.github.io/README.md

 ### Overview

-This workshop will introduce participants to the basic principles of generative computational drawing systems and give practical hands on demonstrations of coding simple generative systems for art, music, audio and design using the popular C++ toolkit 'openFrameworks'.
+This workshop will introduce participants to the basic principles of generative computational drawing systems and give practical hands on demonstrations of coding simple generative systems for art, music, audio and design using the popular C++ toolkit ['openFrameworks'])https://openframeworks.cc).
-Daniel Buzzo daniel.buzzo@uwe.ac.uk Creative Technology Lab University of the West of England

  Beginning with a discussion of generative approaches to drawing from traditional media, printmaking and weaving, participants in the workshop will gain an insight into some of the long and fascinating history of generative approaches in art.
 Translating ideas to audio and video, from Mozart's dice music through the work of Printmaker Sol Lewitt, weaver Annie Albers and computational artist Vera Molnar to Eno's generative video and sound using computer systems.